billhennessy/blog-chunky/content/post/2020/trumps-third-act.md

 But President Trump's unpredictability follows a pattern: emergence, exposition, rising action, ultimate complicating factor, heroic rebound, denouement.

-We saw this pattern throughout the 2015 Republican race, the 2016 race, the Russia Hoax, and the impeachment farce.
+We saw this pattern throughout the 2015 Republican race, the 2016 general election, the Russia Hoax, and the impeachment farce.
 While we cannot predict the next confounding variable to emerge, we can expect Trump to rally from any setback in a way no one could possibly imagine.

 The suspense is what drives us to the movies.
 It's also what makes Donald Trump the most fascinating figure in modern history.